tmcgrath/cassandra-ingest/README.md

 For example, are there any third party tools available which focus on data ingestion?
 And if so, do they support Cassandra or DataStax from an RDBMS?

 Yes and Yes with StreamSets Data Collector or StreamSets Control Hub.
-In this tutorial, we'll explore how you can use the open source StreamSets Data Collector for migrating for an existing RDBMS to Cassandra.
+In this tutorial, we'll explore how you can use the open source StreamSets Data Collector for migrating from an existing RDBMS to DataStax or Cassandra.

 ![Cassandra Ingest with StreamSets](images/cassandra-ingest-intro.gif)